thetek42/c-template/README.md

 build/build.py clean
 ```

-Source files are located in `src/`, header files are located in `inc/` and
+By default, source files are located in `src/`, header files are located in
-anything used for testing goes in `test/`.
+`inc/` and anything used for testing goes in `test/`.

+Compiler options, source folders and the target binary name can be changed in
+`build/config.py`.